r-lib/styler/cran-comments.md

     wrap: 79
 ---

-This is a release requested by the CRAN team to delete empty directories in the user's cache.
+This is a release requested by the CRAN team to delete the population of the user's cache while building vignettes.

 ## Test environments